NitishGadangi/Interactive-Book/docs/clock.md

 # Clock signal and triggering
 {: .no_toc }

-In this section, let us discuss about the clock signal and types of triggering one by one.
+In this section, let us discuss the clock signal and types of triggering one by one.

 ## Table of contents
 {: .no_toc .text-delta }